aspose-words/Aspose.Words-for-.NET/Plugins/Umbraco/Aspose.UmbracoMemberExportToWord/ReadMe.md

 <li>Export members to OpenDocument Spreadsheet (*.ods)</li>
 <li>Option to select desired output format before exporting</li>
 <li>Option to export all or selected members to selected output document format.</li>
-<li>Works with all .NET versions starting from .NET 2.0.</li>
+<li>Works with all .NET versions starting from .NET 4.0.</li>
 <li>Exported document is automatically sent to browser for downloading</li>
-<li>If selected a copy of the exported document is saved in App_Data/AsposeMemberExport folder on the server for later use.</li>
+<li>If selected a copy of the exported document is saved in App_Data folder on the server for later use.</li>
 <li>Compatible with a wide range of Umbraco versions 7.x+.</li>
 </ul>
 <p><a href="http://www.aspose.com/docs/display/wordsnet/Umbraco+Export+Members+to+Word"><img style="display: block; margin-left: auto; margin-right: auto;" title="Umbraco Member Export To Word" src="http://www.aspose.com/blogs/wp-content/uploads/2016/03/UmbracoMemberExportToWordS.png" alt="Umbraco Member Export To Word" width="600" height="330" /></a></p>